michaelkamprath/eater-sap-1-improvements/advanced-alu/README.md

 ### Updated Extended Instruction Logic
 One of the shortcomings of my 8-bit instruction register project was how I enabled the `XTD` bit.
 The `XTD` bit effectively made the instruction register a 9-bit instruction space, and this bit would be set by a control line.
 The unfortunate design element is that when the `XTD` bit got set, the step counter was not itself reset.
 So, if the `XTD` bit get set on step 2 of an instruction, the first step under the `XTD` bit space would be step 3.
 The primary issue with the design is that the `SCr` control line is what was used to reset both the step counter and the `XTD` bit.

 To address this issue, I updated what the `XTD` control line does.
 It now not only sets the `XTD` bit, but also reset the step counter.
 The step counter is reset near the falling edge of the clock after the `XTD` bit is set.
 That way, the first step with the `XTD` bit is set is step 0.
 Note that the `XTD` bit still gets reset on `SCr`, step counter overflow, and `CLR`.
-With carful usage, this mechanism can also be used to extend the steps of an instruction from a max usable of 7 steps to 14 steps.
+To use the `XTD` control line properly in microcode, the XTD control line must be active on both the extended and non-extended version of the instruction step.
+Because of this, if a new instruction value is not loaded while in the extended steps, the `SCr` control line should be asserted before the extended step that contains the `XTD` control line.
+With careful usage, this mechanism can also be used to extend the steps of an instruction from a max usable of 7 useful steps to 12 useful steps.

 ### Comparison Unit
 The comparison unit is intended to provide general value comparison to the PUTEY-1.
 The basic design goal is to compare the value on the data bus to a reference value, and then set flags accordingly.
 There are two parts to the comparison unit implemented.
 The actual comparison operation is select by the ALU control lines as indicated above.